jame25/foo_artgrab/README.md

 Copy `foo_artgrab.dll` into foobar2000's `components` directory and restart foobar2000.

 When foo_artwork is also installed, a download arrow icon appears in the bottom-left corner of the artwork panel on mouse hover.
-If foo_artwork is not installed, foo_artgrab does nothing (it has no standalone UI entry point).

 ## Usage

-1. Play a track so foo_artwork displays its artwork panel
-2. Hover over the artwork panel -- a download arrow icon appears in the bottom-left corner
+1. Right-click a track and select **Utilities > Grab artwork**, or hover over the foo_artwork panel and click the download arrow icon
-3. Click the icon to open the **Artwork Grabber** gallery
-4. Browse the gallery of results from all enabled APIs
+2. Browse the gallery of results from all enabled APIs
-5. Click a thumbnail to select it; **double-click to open a full-size preview**
+3. Click a thumbnail to select it; double-click to open a full-size preview
-6. Click **Save** to write the selected image as JPEG to the album folder
+4. Click **Save** to write the selected image to the album folder
-7. Hold **Shift** and click **Save** to choose a custom filename/location
+5. Hold **Shift** and click **Save** to choose a custom filename/location

 ## Preferences